Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

-\begin{thm} Let $G$ be a finitely generated infinite group with decidable word problem.
-Then $G$ admits a computable translation-like action by $\Z$ with decidable orbit membership problem. \end{thm}
+\begin{theorem} Let $G$ be a finitely generated infinite group with decidable word problem.
+Then $G$ admits a translation-like action by $\Z$ that is computable and has decidable orbit membership problem. \end{theorem}

-It is interesting to note that the introduced property corresponds to the geometric reformulation of a subgroup property: the decidable subgroup membership problem.
-If $G$ is a finitely generated group with decidable word problem, then the action of a subgroup $H$ by right translations has decidable orbit membership problem if and only if $H$ has decidable subgroup membership problem (\propref{obvio}).

-The proof of \thmref{maintheorem} is as follows.
-For groups with one or two ends, we will show the existence of a computable and transitive translation-like action by $\Z$, i.e. a computable version of \thmref{t2}.
-This has decidable orbit membership problem for the trivial reason that has only one orbit.
-For groups with two or more ends, we will obtain the desired translation-like action from a subgroup isomorphic to $\Z$ with decidable membership problem.
-The existence of this subgroup is a consequence of the computability of the normal form from Stalling's structure theorem on groups with decidable word problem (\propref{stallings-descomposicion-calculable}).
+The proof of \Cref{thm:computable-translation-like-actions-with-decidable-orbit-problem} proceeds as follows.
+For groups with one or two ends, we will show the existence of a computable and transitive translation-like action by $\Z$, that is, a computable version of \Cref{thm:t1-translation-like-action-transitivas}.
+This action has decidable orbit membership problem for the trivial reason that it has only one orbit.
+For groups with at least two ends we obtain the action from a subgroup.
+It follows from Stalling's structure theorem on ends of groups that a finitely generated groups with two or more ends has a subgroup isomorphic to $\Z$.
+We will show that, if the group has solvable word problem, then this subgroup has decidable membership problem.
+This proof is based on the computability of normal forms associated to Stalling's structure theorem (\Cref{prop:stallings-descomposicion-calculable}).